ogmaresca/azp-agent/README.md

 When adding extra environment variables, you can set `azp.extraEnv[x].secret=true` to add the environment variable to the secret.
 This option requires `value` to be set instead of `valueFrom`.

+If `scaling.enabled` is set to true, then:

+* If `scaling.cpu` is set, a HorizontalPodAutoscaler will be created with the CPU scaling defined.
+* If `scaling.cpu` is not set, [azp-agent-autoscaler](https://github.com/ggmaresca/azp-agent-autoscaler) will get deployed in the release.

 | Parameter                             | Description                                                             | Default                                 |
 | ------------------------------------- | ----------------------------------------------------------------------- | --------------------------------------- |
 | `replicaCount`                        | Number of agents to deploy.                                             | 3                                       |